WHAT IS YAKHNI?

 What are the benefits of yakhni?

 Mutton and whole spices simmer to create the broth, leaving a tasty and mineral-dense soup for you to enjoy.
 One of the main ingredients of yakhni is the bones the broth cooks in.
 Bones contain collagen, a protein essential for hair, nail, and joint wellness.

-I was pregnant when my mother-in-law first suggested making me yakhni.
+I was pregnant when my mother-in-law first suggested making me the soup.
 By this point, I had been hospitalized twice due to sickness and dehydration- I couldn’t keep down food, and everything made me nauseous.
 Finally, I let her make it for me, and I am forever grateful!

-Can I make yakhni on the stovetop?
+Can I make this recipe on the stovetop?

 6. Reduce the heat and simmer for 2-3 hours with the lid slightly ajar.

-For the Yakhni:
+For the Masala:

 - 1 tablespoon ghee

-- 1 medium onion, quartered
+- 1-2 medium onions, quartered

 - 6 cloves garlic, lightly crushed

-- 2 – inch fresh ginger, julienne
+- 2 – inch fresh ginger, julienne, plus more for garnish

-- 2-3 green chilies, slit lengthwise
+- 2-3 green chilies

-- 1 cinnamon stick
+- 1 whole cinnamon stick

 - 4 cups water

-- 1 tablespoon kosher salt
+- 1 tablespoon salt

-- 1 lemon, to garnish
+- 1 lemon, for garnish

-- 1 cup cilantro, chopped, to garnish
+- 1 cup cilantro, finely chopped, for garnish

 - The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.